DeepAuto-AI/hip-attention/README.md

 ## TL;DR

-**We provide an OpenAI-compatible API server built with vLLM and HiP attention!** The only thing you need to integrate HiP is to replace the line of the flash attention call.
+**We provide an OpenAI-compatible API server built with vLLM and HiP attention!** The only thing you need to integrate HiP is replacing the single line of the flash attention call.

 ```python
 - | from flash_attn import flash_attn